awslabs/sagemaker-battlesnake-ai/README.md

 The source code of the project is organized as:

 ```
-CloudFormation                    # contains the resources to automate deployment
+CloudFormation                    # contains the templates and scripts to automate deployment
 InferenceEndpoint                 # contains the code of the Snake Endpoint
   > PretrainedModels              # models already trained
   > SnakeInference                # code that expose the Snake API